About Create Now

 We’re very grateful to all the wonderful supporters who make it possible for Create Now to bring our arts programs to the most vulnerable kids in the community.

-Elan Shukartsi of the Moe Life Foundation has been contributing to our charity since 2012 when they donated $35,000 to build Create Now’s recording studio.
+Elan Shukartsi has been personally contributing to our charity, and also through the Moe Life Foundation.
+In 2012, they built Create Now’s recording studio.
 Thanks to their help, the neediest kids are able to sing karaoke and their original songs, record guitar, drumming and keyboard music at the culminations of their workshops, learn recording and production techniques, and edit their videos.

 Elan said, “Create Now’s team is tirelessly dedicated towards improving the lives of so many forgotten youth, which is remarkable and truly inspirational.
 Supporting Create Now has shown me how far and wide a contribution can go.
 They have allowed me to participate in the process of growing existing programs and creating new ones.
 I will always cherish my relationship with Create Now and look forward to our continued relationship.”